Bigger problems deserve better questions.

 Formalisation of this process is what Resociative Medicine is all about, but in a manner that makes it much easier and minimises any risk of re-traumatisation.
 Also the conversation or task may be with yourself, or with an old memory or challenge, rather than somebody or thing in the here and now.

-And sometimes there may not be a ‘verbal’ conversation at all, as you may not know what it is you have to do, but your tissues are telling you that something is out of kilter.
-That’s also fine, as in the Resociative Medicine process we can work with and respond to the body directly.
+And sometimes there may not be a ‘verbal’ conversation at all, as you may not know what it is you have to do, but your tissues are telling you that something is not in balance, and the condition is not responding to, or keeps on coming back after, 'normal' medical or physical intervention.
+That’s also appropriate for Resociative Medicine as in this process we also work with and respond to the body directly.

-Explicitly Resociative Medicine combines (one or more of the below as required):
+Explicitly Resociative Medicine combines (one or more of the below as appropriate):

 Another way of thinking about this therapy is as ‘neuro-emotional (and immune/inflammation systems) rehabilitation/coaching’: